 The corporation business structure offers its owners a number of benefits.
-If you are looking to form a corporation in the state of Florida, there are a few steps that you must follow in order to achieve a successful formation.
+If you are looking to form a Florida Corporation or S-Corporation, there are a few steps that you must follow in order to achieve a successful formation.
 An initial step in this process is choosing an appropriate name for your corporation.
 The name must be unique from other active businesses in the state and also must include a corporation identifier in the name.
 In order to be certain you have chosen a name that is unique in the state, conduct an entity search on the Florida Division of Corporations website.

 Before you file your articles of incorporation to officially form your corporation, you will need to choose a name that is unique from all other Florida businesses.
 This means that your name should not be easily confusable with other established businesses in Florida.
 Additionally, your name will need to include a corporation identifier, such as “Corp.”, “Inc.” or “Corporation”.
 To ensure that your chosen corporation name is available, you will want to conduct an entity name search in the Florida Division of Corporations database.